 Biological control with beneficial entomopathogenic nematodes.

 Entomopathogenic nematodes are small microscopic roundworms that are commercially available and can be used for the control of cutworms.
-For effective control of larvae of cutworms, apply 25,000 beneficial Steinernema carpocapsae nematodes (Photo 4) per square foot area in the vegetable garden using water cans with sprinkler heads.
+For effective control of larvae of cutworms, apply 25,000 beneficial Steinernema carpocapsae nematodes (Photo 4) per square foot area in the vegetable garden using water cans with sprinkler heads in mid May and early June.
 Apply nematodes early in the morning or late in the evening so that they will not be exposed to UV light as it kills them instantly.
 Since nematodes need a film of water for their movement in the soil, immediately irrigate all the nematode treated area.
 When beneficial nematodes are applied to the soil surface, they will locate cutworm larvae and enter into their body cavity via natural openings like mouth, anus and breathing pores.
 Once in the body cavity, Steinernema carpocapsae nematodes will release symbiotic bacteria called Xenorhabdus nematophilus in the blood of larvae where bacteria will multiply, cause septicaemia and kill larva within 48 hours after infection.